 Our pulp and paper mills and our production facilities are central to our business and are subject to operational risks.
-These risks include, but are not limited to, fire or explosions, accidents, severe weather and natural disasters, mechanical, operational or structural failures, unplanned production or power disruptions, political turmoil, pandemics and related governmental responses (including Covid-19) or social unrest (the frequency of which has been increasing recently in South Africa).
+These risks include, but are not limited to, fire or explosions, accidents, severe weather and natural disasters, mechanical, operational or structural failures, unplanned production or power disruptions, political turmoil, pandemics and related governmental responses or social unrest (the frequency of which has been increasing recently in South Africa).
 Shutdowns, outages or deficiencies resulting from such events could have a material adverse effect on our business and financial condition if such shutdowns, outages or deficiencies were to continue for an extended period of time or if we were unable to restart or remedy production in a timely manner.

 We also use information technologies to securely manage our operations and various business functions.
 We rely on various technologies to process, store and report on our business and interact with customers, vendors and employees.
-Despite our security design and controls, and those of our third-party providers, we or our third-party providers have in the past been, and in the future could become, subject to cyberattacks, which could result in operational disruptions or the misappropriation of sensitive data.
+Despite our security design and controls, and those of our third-party providers, we or our third-party providers have in the past been, and in the future could become, subject to cyber attacks, which could result in operational disruptions or the misappropriation of sensitive data.
 There can be no assurance that such disruptions or misappropriations and the resulting repercussions will not adversely impact our reputation, financial condition or results of operations.

-We depend on a reliable and efficient supply chain to deliver products to our customers within a timeframe that meets their expectations.
-A number of factors, many of which are beyond our control, could disrupt the operation of our supply chain and jeopardise our ability to fulfil our customers' orders, including inclement weather, natural disasters, transportation interruptions or inefficiencies, port or traffic congestion, labour shortages or disruptions, oil price increases, unrest or pandemics (including Covid-19) could impair our ability to supply our customers or maintain an appropriate logistics chain and levels of production and inventory, all of which could adversely affect our reputation, business, results of operations and financial condition.
+We depend on a reliable and efficient supply chain to procure raw materials from suppliers and deliver products to customers, within a timeframe that meets their expectations.
+A number of factors, many of which are beyond our control, could disrupt the operation of our supply chain, including inclement weather, natural disasters, transportation interruptions or inefficiencies, port or traffic congestion, labour shortages or disruptions, oil price increases, unrest, and pandemics.
+These factors could impair our ability to supply our customers or maintain an appropriate logistics chain and levels of production and inventory, all of which could adversely affect our reputation, business, results of operations and financial condition.
 Supply chain disruptions could have a material adverse effect on our business, financial condition or results of operations, particularly if the disruptions continued for an extended period of time.